 Chatan is a good alternative if you want a more relaxed resort atmosphere.
 American Village, Sunset Beach, ocean-view cafes, and many restaurants are walkable once you arrive.

-The trade-off is that Chatan is less convenient than Naha for ferries, some bus tours, and public transport connections.
+The trade-off is that Chatan is less convenient than Naha for ferries, some northern tours, and public transport connections.
 It can work well if you want a slower trip, but Naha is usually easier for a first no-car visit.

 | Base | Best For | Main Drawback |